EclipseManic/SOC-Investigation-Portfolio/Investigation-01_Phishing email/report.md

 ## 🧠 Analyst Assessment

-This email represents a vendor payment phishing attack delivering a malicious attachment.
-The attacker used domain impersonation and urgency to pressure the recipient into opening a disguised executable.
+The email represents a vendor payment phishing attack delivering a malicious attachment disguised as an invoice.
+The attacker used domain impersonation and urgency to pressure the recipient into opening the file.

-Manual investigation confirmed suspicious infrastructure and malicious payload delivery.
-The custom phishing detection tool accelerated the process by automatically flagging high‑risk indicators and validating the findings.
+Manual analysis confirmed suspicious infrastructure and payload delivery.
+The custom detection tool accelerated the identification of key indicators and validated the findings, improving investigation efficiency while maintaining manual verification.

-Automation significantly reduced analysis time while still allowing full manual verification, making the investigation more efficient and structured.

 ---